taurose/Unglitch/README.md

 Anyways, here's what I think is happening:
 In Minecraft, every entity has two ways to describe their positions:

-- this.posX / this.posY / this.posZ: the center of the entity
+- this.posX / this.posY / this.posZ: the center of the entity (min coordinate for y)
 - this.boundingBox: contains minimum and maximum coordinates of the entity's bounding box (minX, minY, minZ, maxX, ..)

 Collision checks (happen every game tick) are done using only the bounding box.
-And once they are finished, the bounding box values are applied back to the posX/posY/posZ fields to keep everything in sync:
+And once they are finished, the bounding box values are applied back to the posX/posY/posZ fields to keep everything in sync.
+When an entity is saved, only the posX, posY and posZ attributes are saved, and when it is loaded again, the bounding box will be recreated from these values.

-	this.posX = (this.boundingBox.minX + this.boundingBox.maxX) / 2.0D;
-    this.posY = this.boundingBox.minY + (double)this.yOffset - (double)this.ySize;
-    this.posZ = (this.boundingBox.minZ + this.boundingBox.maxZ) / 2.0D;

-When an entity is saved, only the posX, posY and posZ attributes are saved.
-To recreate the bounding box after reloading the entity, the following code is executed:

-    float var7 = this.width / 2.0F;
-    float var8 = this.height;
-    this.boundingBox.setBounds(this.posX - (double)var7,
-								this.posY - (double)this.yOffset + (double)this.ySize,
-								this.posZ - (double)var7,
-								this.posX + (double)var7,
-								this.posY - (double)this.yOffset + (double)this.ySize + (double)var8,
-								this.posZ + (double)var7);

 The problem I found with this, is that under rare circumstances, the recreated bounding box differs from the original one.
 For example, if there a was a full solid block from x=0.0 to x=1.0, and an entity with a width=1.0 would collide with it, the x-dimension of its bounding box could end up like this (fictional example with arbitrary values):